-A very common issue with elderly adults (and many age groups) is swallowing pills.
+A very common issue with elderly adults (and many age groups including young children) is that they have problems swallowing pills.
+Especially large pills or large capsules.
 I personally have a lot of problems swallowing pills so I do my best to get what I need in liquid or capsule form – which for some reason seem to be easier for me.

 Results of a first-ever nationwide survey of adults on pill-swallowing difficulties, conducted by Harris Interactive, reveal that a large percentage (40%) of American adults have experienced difficulty swallowing pills, even though most have had no problems swallowing food or liquid.
 Of those who experience difficulty swallowing their medications, 14 percent have delayed taking doses of their medication, 8 percent have skipped a dose and 4 percent have discontinued using their medication.Oralflo.com